tuanha1305/capture-android-sdk/README.md

         ```
       - Following are the types of documents supported by the Document enum:

           - **CARD**: Aspect ratio: 0.625.
-Example: Vietnamese National ID, Driving License, Motor Registration Certificate
+Example: Vietnamese National ID, Driving License, Motor Registration Certificate.
           - **PASSPORT**: Aspect ratio: 0.67.
 Example: Passports
           - **A4**: Aspect ratio: 1.4.
-Example: Bank statement, insurance receipt
+Example: Bank statement, insurance receipt.
           - **OTHER**: This is for aspect ratios that don't fall in the above categories.
 In this case, the aspect ratio should be set in the next line by calling `document.setAspectRatio(aspectRatio);`
     	    where `aspectRatio` is a float specifying the aspectRatio of the document.
         - Also, Document supports the following customizations: